mlehotay/ier/IER/IER-diagnostics.md

 * behavioral tests
 * quantitative measures

-These expectations arise from:

-* scientific practice
-* legal and ethical classification needs
+These expectations arise from scientific practice, engineering culture, and legal or ethical classification needs.
-* engineering cultures that prioritize buildability

-IER resists these expectations by design.
+IER deliberately violates this expectation.

 ---

 ### **1.2 Why IER Attracts Diagnostic Pressure**

-IER’s language invites misuse:

-* organizational structure sounds operational
-* dynamical regimes resemble measurable systems
-* ethical consequences motivate certainty

-This creates a predictable temptation to ask:
+IER uses language that sounds operational:

+* integration
+* dynamics
+* constraint
+* coherence

+Combined with real ethical consequences, this invites the question:

 > *“How do we tell if a system has a UEF?”*

-IER’s answer is: **we cannot**, and this is not a limitation of method but a consequence of what experience is.
+IER’s answer is not “we don’t know yet,” but **“there is nothing to tell.”**

 ---